LaserWeb/deprecated-LaserWeb1/README.md

 ## Changelog

+* 19 Nov 2015: Upgraded to latest socket.io and serialport versions (Socket.io 1.3.7 and SerialPort 2.0.5) since there are precompiled binaries for Windows - no more recompile required
 * 18 Nov 2015: Upgraded to Bootstrap 3.3.5 and changed to a responsive layout
 * 17 Nov 2015: Integrated Millcrum.com libraries to provide DXF, SVG and MILLCRUM support
 * 10 Nov 2015: Added FontAwesome icons, moved Jogging to a Modal widget so its out of the way when not in use